 Types of treatment for early-stage prostate cancer

 The goal of active surveillance is to watch a cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
 Active surveillance is done because the treatments for prostate cancer can cause more harm than living with the disease.
 This may be a strategy for you if your cancer is only in the prostate, does not cause symptoms, and is not likely to shorten your life.
-If the cancer starts growing faster or begins to cause symptoms, treatment such as surgery or radiation therapy may be done at that point.
+Active surveillance usually invovles PSA tests, rectal exams, and biopsies done on a regular schedule.
+If the cancer starts growing faster or begins to cause symptoms, treatment can be started.

 Radiation therapy uses radioactive beams to kill or shrink cancer cells.
-There are 2 ways to have radiation therapy.
+There are 2 ways to get radiation therapy.
 One way sends radiation to the cancer from a source outside your body.
+This is called external beam radiation therapy (EBRT).
 For this, a machine sends a beam of radiation to your prostate.
-This is called external beam radiation therapy (EBRT).
-The other type of radiation therapy sends radiation to the cancer from a source inside your body.
+The other type of radiation therapy, called internal radiation or brachytherapy, sends radiation to the cancer from a source inside your body.
 For this, tiny radioactive metal seeds are placed into your prostate using thin, hollow needles.
-Internal radiation is also called brachytherapy.
-Early-stage prostate cancer treatment may include EBRT alone, brachytherapy alone, or the 2 of them together.
-If your cancer is high-risk and may have spread to areas near the prostate, you may also have hormone therapy along with the radiation.
+Early-stage prostate cancer treatment may include EBRT alone, brachytherapy alone, or a combination of the two.

-This treatment is also called cryosurgery.
-The goal of cryotherapy is to freeze the cancer cells before they have a chance to spread.
-The healthcare provider freezes them by making a tiny incision and inserting a thin metal probe into the prostate.
-The probe sends liquid nitrogen into the prostate to freeze the cancer cells.
+Cryotherapy or cryosurgery freezes and kills the cancer cells before they have a chance to spread.
+The healthcare provider makes a tiny incision (cut) and puts a thin metal, needle-like probe into the prostate so the tip is at the tumor.
+The probe sends liquid nitrogen into the tumor to freeze the cancer cells.
 This is not a common first treatment for prostate cancer.

 Hormone therapy (androgen deprivation therapy)

 The goal of hormone treatment is to lower or block male hormones, such as testosterone, which can cause the cancer to grow.
-They can be blocked in a few ways.
-One way is through hormone shots.
-These are done once a month or every few months.
+Hormone therapy may involve hormone shots done once a month or every few months.
 Another way is to have surgery to remove the testicles.
-The testicles make testosterone.
+(The testicles make most of a man's testosterone.)
 Hormone therapy is not a common treatment for early-stage cancer.
-But hormone therapy is often used along with radiation therapy in cases where:
+It doesn't cure prostate cancer, but it slows its growth.
+Still, hormone therapy may be used along with radiation therapy in cases where:

 Talking with your healthcare providers

 At first, thinking about treatment options may seem overwhelming.
-Talk with your doctors, nurses, and loved ones.
+Talk with your healthcare providers and loved ones.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Discuss your concerns with your healthcare providers before making a decision.